cloudify-cosmo/docs.getcloudify.org/content/cli/node-instances.md

 *  `-a, --all-tenants` -    Include resources from all tenants associated with the user.
 This argument cannot be used simultaneously with the `tenant-name` argument.

+*  `--search TEXT`     Search node-instances by id.
+The returned list will include only node-instances that contain the given search pattern.

 *  `-o, --pagination-offset INTEGER`       The number of resources to skip;
                                   --pagination-offset=1 skips the first resource [default: 0]